 Rolls-Royce sees further delay in Trent 1000 engine overhaul

-Sept 20 (Reuters) - British engineering firm Rolls-Royce RR.L said on Friday it expects problems with its Trent 1000 engines to take longer to fix, with a target of fewer than 10 grounded aircraft delayed until the second quarter of 2020.
+Sept 20 (Reuters) - British engineer Rolls-Royce RR.L said on Friday it expects problems with its Trent 1000 engines to take longer to fix, with a reduction in the number of grounded aircraft to single-digit levels to be delayed until the second quarter of 2020.

-The engine manufacturer had earlier hoped to achieve this target by the end of the year.

 Rolls-Royce, which makes engines for large civil aircraft and military planes, said it had accelerated intermediate pressure turbine blade replacement for some engines, leading to additional engine removals.